 The Office of Student Standards provides guidelines for expectations of all EIU students2.
 You are expected to observe and meet these expectations for this class.
 Violations of this conduct can have serious consequences, including a failing grade for the course.
-Violations include cheating on examinations, copying work from others, and conduct which disrupts the academic environment.
+Violations include cheating on examinations, collusion, and conduct which disrupts the academic environment.
+All work turned in, including homework submissions, is to be your own work.